-Starting on the effective date of this permit, the permittee shall quarterly conduct chronic static renewal toxicity tests on a composite sample of the final effluent at Outfall(s) 001.
+Effectively immediately, the permittee shall quarterly, conduct chronic static renewal toxicity tests on a composite sample of the final effluent at Outfall 012.
 The sample shall be collected at the point of compliance before mixing with the receiving water.

-Three samples are required and samples shall be collected on Monday, Wednesday and Friday of each sampling period or collected on a two day progression for each sampling period.
+Three samples are required and samples shall be collected on Monday, Wednesday and Friday of each sampling period or collected on a two-day progression for each sampling period.
 This may be changed with Director approval.

-The chronic toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Freshwater Organisms, Fourth Edition, October 2002, EPA-821-R-02-013 as per 40 CFR 136.3(a) TABLE IALIST OF APPROVED BIOLOGICAL METHODS.
-Test species shall consist of Ceriodaphnia dubia and Pimephales promelas (fathead minnow).
+The chronic toxicity tests shall be conducted in general accordance with the procedures set out in the latest revision of Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Water to Marine and Estuarine Organisms, Third Edition, October 2002 EPA-821-R-02-014 as per 40 CFR 136.3(a) TABLE IA-LIST OF APPROVED BIOLOGICAL METHODS.

 A multi dilution test consisting of at least five concentrations and a control is required at two dilutions below and two above the RWC, if possible.
 If test acceptability criteria are not met for control survival, growth, or reproduction, the test shall be considered invalid.
 A valid replacement test is required within the specified sampling period to remain in compliance with this permit.
-Chronic toxicity occurs when, during a chronic toxicity test, the 25% inhibition concentration (IC25) calculated on the basis of test organism survival and growth or survival and reproduction, is less than or equal to 51% effluent concentration (equivalent to the RWC).
-If a sample is found to be chronically toxic during a routine test, the monitoring frequency shall become biweekly (see Part Accelerated Testing). (the Director may enter acceptable variations in the test procedure here as documented in the Fact Sheet Statement of Basis and based on the test acceptability criteria as contained in Utah Pollutant Discharge Elimination System (UPDES) Permitting and Enforcement Guidance Document for Whole Effluent Toxicity Control January, 2017).
-If possible, dilution water should be obtained from the receiving stream.
+For Outfall 012, chronic toxicity occurs when, during a chronic toxicity test, the TU_c greater than 1.6.
+Toxic unit chronic (TUc) is the reciprocal of the effluent concentration that causes no observable effect on the test organisms by the end of the chronic exposure period and is calculated as 100/LC25.
+If a sample is found to be chronically toxic during a routine test, the monitoring frequency shall become biweekly (see Part I.C.6.c.
+Accelerated Testing).